makrai/notes/vazquez-romero20-depress-speech-ensamb-cnn.md

     fully connected layers
   * it is the basis of our work

-## Ensemble methods: meta-algorithms that help to improve machine-learning
+## Ensemble methods

-* usually using the same base learner
+* meta-algorithms, usually using the same base learner
 * Ensemble learning with neural networks was introduced in [45]
 * used in many architectures
 * applications such as image categorization [46], sentiment analysis [47] or